paulober/ArcticControl/README.md

 This application is a project of a Intel® Arc™ community member and NOT related to Intel® in any way.

-If you have feedback let me now in following thread on the Intel Insiders Community discord: https://discord.com/channels/554824368740630529/1049459749160235058 or here on the repo the issues tab-
+If you have feedback let me now in following thread on the Intel Insiders Community discord: https://discord.com/channels/554824368740630529/1049459749160235058 or here on the repo the issues tab.

 # Installation instructions
 | All files contain "x64" or "arm64" in their name, always download the version of a certain file which contains your processor architecture.